Millennial AI

 Audit & Design (Weeks 1-4)

-- Stakeholder needs matrix mapping business questions to required data sources and metrics
+• Stakeholder needs matrix that maps business questions to required data sources and metrics

-- Metric definitions dictionary: single source of truth for how every KPI is calculated
+• Metric definitions dictionary: one reliable reference for how every KPI is calculated

 Build & Deploy (Weeks 4-8)

-- Data pipelines connecting all priority source systems with appropriate refresh cadences
+• Data pipelines that connect all priority source systems at the right refresh cadences

-- Transformation layer implementing business logic, metric calculations, and data quality rules
+• Transformation layer that runs business logic, metric calculations, and data quality rules

-- Data quality monitoring with automated alerting for freshness, completeness, and accuracy issues
+• Data quality monitoring with automated alerts for freshness, completeness, and accuracy issues

 Dashboards & Handoff (Weeks 8-10)

-- Executive dashboard with company-level KPIs, trends, and drill-down capabilities
+• Executive dashboard with company-level KPIs, trends, and drill-down

-- Automated reporting workflows replacing manual weekly and monthly data pulls
+• Automated reporting workflows that replace manual weekly and monthly data pulls

-Each of these can be scoped as a follow-on engagement based on the audit findings.
+Each of these can be scoped as a standalone project based on audit findings.

 Machine learning or predictive analytics

-Clean, unified data is a prerequisite for ML.
-Not the same thing.
-If the audit shows you're ready for predictive models (churn prediction, demand forecasting, recommendation engines), that's a separate engagement built on top of the data infrastructure we put in place.
+Clean, unified data is a prerequisite for ML, and the two are often confused.
+If the audit shows you're ready for predictive models (churn prediction, demand forecasting, recommendation engines), that's a standalone project built on top of the data infrastructure we put in place.

 If your CRM, ERP, or other source systems need replacing, that's a different project.
-We build pipelines from whatever systems you're running.
+We set up pipelines from whatever systems you're running.
 If the audit reveals that a source system is the root problem, we'll tell you.
 But we don't implement CRMs or ERPs.

-We build the infrastructure and train your team.
+We put together the infrastructure and train your team.
 We don't provide ongoing analysts or BI developers.
-If you need embedded analytics talent, we can help you hire the right profiles based on the architecture we've built.
+If you need embedded analytics talent, we can help you hire the right people based on the architecture we've built.

 Right for you if

-- You're a mid-market company with data in 5+ systems and no unified view.
-Leadership makes decisions on gut feel because pulling reliable data takes days, and nobody trusts the numbers when they finally arrive.
+• You're a mid-market company with data in 5+ systems and no unified view.
+Leadership decides on anecdotal evidence because pulling reliable data takes days, and nobody trusts the numbers when they finally arrive.

-- Someone on your team spends 3-5 days every month pulling data from multiple systems, reconciling it in Excel, and building reports.
-You know this doesn't scale.
+• Someone on your team spends 3-5 days every month pulling data from multiple systems, reconciling it in Excel, and building reports.
+You know this won't scale.

-- You've hit the point where the cost of bad data (bad decisions, time wasted arguing about numbers) is visibly larger than the cost of fixing the infrastructure.
+• The cost of bad data (bad decisions, time wasted arguing about numbers) is now visibly larger than the cost of fixing the infrastructure.

 Not right if